 Three cancers are considered AIDS-defining conditions by the U.S. Centers for Disease Control and Prevention.
-These cancers are Kaposi sarcoma, which is caused by infection with human herpesvirus 8; non-Hodgkin lymphoma, which in many cases is caused by Epstein Barr virus; and cervical cancer, which is caused by human papillomavirus.
-HIV infection increases the risk of these cancers by causing weakening of the immune system’s control of the cancer-causing viruses.
-With the advent of highly active antiretroviral therapy (HAART) and better control of HIV, the risk of Kaposi sarcoma and non-Hodgkin lymphoma in HIV-infected people in the U.S. has declined.
+These cancers are Kaposi sarcoma, which is caused by infection with human herpesvirus 8; non-Hodgkin lymphoma, which in many cases is caused by Epstein Barr virus; and invasive cervical cancer, which is caused by human papillomavirus.
+HIV infection increases the risk of these cancers by causing weakening of the immune system's control of the cancer-causing viruses.
+With the advent of highly active antiretroviral therapy (HAART) and better control of HIV, the risk of Kaposi sarcoma, non-Hodgkin lymphoma, and cervical cancer in HIV-infected people in the U.S. has declined.

 People living with HIV also have an elevated risk of certain other cancers, which is partly due to weakened immunity and partly due to the frequent presence of other cancer-causing viruses or exposures to tobacco and alcohol.
 Specifically, the other major cancers where HIV-infected people have a high risk include lung cancer (caused by tobacco), anal cancer (caused by human papillomavirus), liver cancer (caused by hepatitis B and C viruses, and alcohol abuse), and Hodgkin lymphoma (caused by Epstein Barr virus).